 Throughout the 40's Fran continued her heavy touring schedule.
 For instance in 1941 she was a headliner at the New State Theatre and expected "to leave New York after that engagement for a tour of South America.
 A sort of Carmen Miranda in reverse" (NYJA 8-13).
 In 1942 she was the featured attraction at the Beachcomber and sharing the bill with the Will Bradley Orchestra in Passaic, New Jersey.
 Later she was under contract to Lou Walter's famous Latin Quarter "Exciting theatre restaurant" where she played in a several different revues.
 A typical evening at the Latin Quarter is exemplified by the following program featuring: Fran, the Latin Quarter Lovelies in several numbers, The Stadlers Novelty Dance Artists, Singer Tommy Ryan, and Dr. Giovanni the World's Greatest Pickpocket.
 Heading such a diverse bill in a restaurant/showroom was typical for Frances and other singers of the era.
 In both May 1945 and February 1947 Frances played the Rio Cababa in Chicago with comedian Larry Kent (in 1946 she was back at Chicago's Chez Paree) and in June 1947 "Frances Faye, the Atomic Bombshell of Rhythm" shared the bill with comedian Jan Murray at Buffalo's Cool Town Casino, "America's Greatest Showplace and Restaurant."

 The press linked Frances romantically to a number of men in the 40's, "did Frances Faye, the Za-zu-zaz girl, become the wife of a wealthy Buffalo man in a secret ceremony 3 months ago?" asked the NY Journal-American in August 1941.
 Frances did in fact have two brief marriages in the 40's to exceptionally handsome men.
-First she wed Abe Frosch in January of 1942.
+First she wed ex-con and mobster Abe Frosch in January of 1942.
 He physically abused her, humiliated her in public, and stole from her multiple times during their short, awful marriage.
 By her account, the relationship cost her 40,000 dollars and afterwards he retained their Plaza apartment that she bought and then decorated to the tune of another $3000.
 Shortly after their divorce, he was arrested and in 1943 sent to back to prison for racketeering.
-The sordid details of their marriage were colorfully described in lurid detail at his sentencing.
-His alleged homosexuality was described in the court record using the hateful language to the day: "sexual pervert" and "degenerate."
-And yet, Faye was described as "being in no way bitter towards him."
-Both Frosh and his father warmly testified about Faye, the elder calling her "a good natured slob."
+The sordid secrets of their marriage were colorfully described in lurid detail at his sentencing.
+His alleged homosexuality was referenced in the court record using the hateful language commonly used in thsoe days such as "sexual pervert" and "degenerate."
+And yet, Faye was quoted as "being in no way bitter towards him."
+Both Frosh and his shady father warmly testified about Faye, the elder calling her "a good natured slob."
 In October 1944, she married business man and former football star Sam Farkas in Las Vegas.
 She spent 4 months starting the day after her second wedding in encased in plaster from neck to knees after a head-on collision.
 In 1945 while Fran was under contract to the Latin Quarter, the couple was rumored to be adopting a child.
 The marriage ended in early 1946 when the "red-haired" Frances filed for divorce in Chicago.
-The grounds were cruelty as she alleged having suffered three beatings that week from the 29 year old former jock.
+The grounds were cruelty as she alleged having suffered three beatings that week from the 29 year old former athlete.

 As Frances put it, "I don't talk about my husbands.
 Let's just say that I think a husband has to be the boss and he can't really be the boss when he's making less in a year than his wife's making in a week" (Saw 6/67).
 Grandnephew Parker Taylor offered the family's perspective: "Frances dated my great-uncle Murray.
 Frances and Murray didn't hit it off, but she decided to set him up with her cousin, my great-aunt Molly.
 They subsequently married and had a happy life together for about 70 years.
 He passed away about five years ago.
 In his eulogy, my mom regaled everyone with the story about how Frances was "too fast" for Uncle Murray and how grateful we all are to Frances for setting up Aunt Molly with such an amazing man.
 I always recalled my grandmother saying that Frances married bums -- figured she didn't like the good guy, my great-uncle Murray Cohen."
 Another family memory is that "Frances and one of her husbands had a fight one night.
 He took all of her minks and threw them down the incinerator -- they were completely destroyed.
 Later, he also allegedly stole her car and held it for $5,000 ransom."